geoffreywiseman/gh-actuse/README.md

 The current implementation is a bash script wrapped around the `gh` cli.

-I'm working on a Go version using the GitHub Extension binary support in [gh-actions-usage](https://github.com/codiform/gh-actions-usage), but it's still a work in progress.
+I've rebuilt this extension in Go (golang) using the GitHub Extension binary support in [gh-actions-usage](https://github.com/codiform/gh-actions-usage).

 ## Installing